 Fresh Resources for Web Designers and Developers (June 2015)

-Can you believe that this series has been running for almost 3 years?
-In that short a time, we have featured at least 30 lists of the freshest resources for web designers and developers.
-And we’re going to keep this going with a new compilation for June.
+Can you believe this series has been running for almost three years?
+In that short time, we have featured at least 30 lists of the freshest resources for web designers and developers.
+We’re continuing this tradition with a new compilation for June.

-In this compilation, we’ll be looking at a few JavaScript libraries for displaying sliders, smoother scrolling for data tables, a cool elevator effect for a scroll-to-top button, and more.
+In this compilation, we’ll look at several JavaScript libraries for displaying sliders, smoother scrolling for data tables, a cool elevator effect for scroll-to-top buttons, and more.

 Let’s check them out.